IncluSim:

 Timeline: 10 weeks

-The educational tool consists of two parts: a physical grid, where BLV students can place tactile blocks (each representing a circuit component), and a digital simulator, where the user can enter the placement of their blocks and receive an analysis of their circuit.
+The educational tool has two components: a physical grid, where BLV students place tactile blocks representing circuit elements, and a digital simulator, where users input block placements to analyze their circuits:

-My design research was guided by two frameworks of accessible design:
+My design research was guided by two accessible design frameworks:

 UDL: Every part of the experience should be accessible to all.
 (CAST 2024).